JonnyANYC/permutations/README.md

 Todo
 ----

 Still very raw.
 Minimal input-checking or handling of corner cases.
-Minimal unit tests.
+Almost no Javadocs.
+Still missing some unit tests.